Accessorizing For Love YKTTW Discussion

 - In The Elder Scrolls V: Skyrim, wearing an Amulet of Mara, the goddess of marriage and romantic love, signifies that you're looking for a spouse.

-- In Tales Of MU, "middling"note elven females wear a veil over the lower half of their face to indicate that boys are off-limits.
+- In Tales of MU, "middling"note elven females wear a veil over the lower half of their face to indicate that boys are off-limits.
 They can also gift this veil (as well as other things, such as underwear) to someone to indicate their interest in them, which is how Grace and Nicki's relationship begins.

 - It's generally believed that if a Hawaiian girl wears a flower behind her right ear, it means she's single; behind the left means she's taken.